CSCfi/metax-ops/README.md

 Repository for ansible scripts to set up [Metax API](https://github.com/cscfi/metax-api) instances.

+In case python3 is not yet installed on managed nodes, consider using [this playbook](https://github.com/CSCfi/ansible-provision-python3) for provisioning python3 first.

 # License

 Copyright (c) 2019 The Ministry of Education and Culture of Finland